Steel Recycling Prices UK — What Scrap Yards Pay

 What types of steel can be recycled?

 Almost all steel can be recycled: structural steel (beams, girders), sheet steel (car bodies, white goods), cast iron (radiators, pipes, manhole covers), stainless steel (kitchen sinks, cutlery, surgical instruments), tin cans, and old tools.
-The main exception is steel contaminated with hazardous materials.
+The main exception is steel contaminated with hazardous materials, which requires specialist disposal.

-Do I need a licence to sell scrap steel?
+Do I need a licence to sell scrap steel in the UK?